gammu/gammu/docs/develop/source/coding-style.rst

             return *bar;
         }
 7. Generally all enums start from 1, not from 0.
 0 is used for not set value.

+You can use :program:`admin/Gindent` to adjust coding style of your file to match our coding style.